vproxy-tools/panama-native-interface/README.md

 <details open><summary>Click to reveal/hide</summary>

-`GraalVM for JDK 21` supports building native image with Panama support.
+`GraalVM` supports building native image with Panama support.

 You can add a flag to the `pni` program to generate a `Feature` implmentation, which is required by the native image generation process.